 My Home QTH, West Hartford is located in central Connecticut, about 95 miles (155 km) from New York City.
 We are only 35 miles from the coast line (Long Island Sound) and experience the extremes of weather Southern New England is known for.
 West Hartforfd served as the original home of the American Radio Relay League, with ARRL HQ now in the neighboring community of Newington, CT.
 This is a great community to live and work in.
 As an amateur radio operator, I'm very lucky to have a SOTA peak (Talcott Mountain) just up the road, and W1AW near by.

-My home station includes a Flex 3000, Kenwood TS-590, Yaesu 857d with YT-100 auto tuner, Cobra UltraLite Senior dipole antenna, and 80 meter off center dipole.
+My home station includes a Flex 3000, Kenwood TS-590, Yaesu 857d with YT-100 auto tuner, Cobra UltraLite Senior dipole antenna, and Gap Titan Vertical for 80/160m.
+I use a Kenwood TM-D710G for VHF, Packet, and APRS activity.
 I'm a registered user of Ham Radio Deluxe and N3FJP's suite of contest logging programs.
-I spend a lot of time on the CW portion of the band and have several keys that I swap out from time to time: J-38 (ebay find!), Bencher Iambic, Viz Vertical Bug, and Navy Flameproof Key.
-I also use a Yaesu FT-817 to monitor for beacons.
-I've recently gotten active with PSK31 using the SignaLink USB, DM780, and an IMD Meter by kk7uq.
+I spend a lot of time on the CW portion of the bands and have several keys that I swap out from time to time: J-38 (ebay find!), Bencher Iambic, Viz Vertical Bug, and Navy Flameproof Key.
+I also use a Yaesu FT-817 on the occasional day hike for portable contacts.

 10 meter Beacon - 28.2840 MHz